|Pilot Captian Kuniharu Kobatashi (KIA)

 Built by Mitsubishi at Nagoya No. 3 Works.
 Delivered to the Imperial Japanese Navy (IJN).
 Assigned to the 4th Kōkūtai.
 Tail F-???, last three digits unknown.

 On April 10, 1942 one of seven bombers that took off from Vunakanau Airfield near Rabaul on a bombing mission against of Port Moresby.
 The bombers were escorted by six A6M2 Zeros.
 Over the target, intercepted by nine RAAF 75 Squadron P-40E Kittyhawks.
-Shot down over the Owen Stanley Mountains, going down in a flat spin with smoke streaming from the tail.
+Shot down over the Owen Stanley Range, going down in a flat spin with smoke streaming from the tail.

 Kodochosho, 4th Kōkūtai, April 10, 1942